-1st quarter: Not later than end of the third week of October 2025 2nd quarter: Not later than end of the fourth week of January 2026.
-3rd quarter: Not later than end of the third week of April 2026.
-4th quarter: Not later than end of third week of July 2026.
-Annual: Not later than end of 1st week of August 2026.
+1st quarter:

+Not later than end of the third week of October.

+2nd quarter:

+Not later than end of the third week of January.

+3rd quarter:

+Not later than end of the third week of April.

+4th quarter and annual review: Third week of August

 - 8.2.
-The Employer shall keep a record of the mid-year review and annual assessment meetings - 8.3.
+The Employer shall keep a record of the mid-year review and annual assessment meetings. - 8.3.
 Performance feedback must be based on the Employer's assessment of the Employee's performance. - 8.4.
 The Employer will be entitled to review and make reasonable changes to the provisions of Annexure A from time to time for operational reasons on agreement between both parties. - 8.5.
 The Employer may amend the provisions of Annexure A whenever the performance management system is adopted, implemented and/or amended on agreement with both parties.